-Full scope audit work was concluded at six Group companies in four countries.
+Full scope audit work was concluded at seven Group companies in four countries.
 For two additional companies, specified audit procedures were performed.
-Our audit scope addressed 90 % of the net sales of the Group.
+Our audit scope addressed 91% of the net sales of the Group.

-As key audit matters the following areas of focus have been identified:
+As key audit matter the following area of focus has been identified:

-- Assessment of the adequacy of the provisions for environmental measures.
+Assessment of the adequacy of the provisions for environmental protection measures

 The scope of our audit was influenced by our application of materiality.
 Our audit opinion aims to provide reasonable assurance that the consolidated financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
 They are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the consolidated financial statements.

 Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall Group materiality for the consolidated financial statements as a whole as set out in the table below.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate, on the consolidated financial statements as a whole.